 Unexplained Injury or Accident in the Nursing Home

-You’ve just been to see Mom at the nursing home, and while you were there you notice she had a few bruises on her arm and flinched away from the nurse who was checking her vitals.
+You’ve just been to see Mom at the nursing home, and while you were there you noticed she had a few bruises on her arm and flinched away from the nurse who was checking her vitals.
 When you ask the nurse about the bruising, you’re told, “Old people bruise easily.”
 You don’t know if this is true or not but after seeing these things multiple times, you suspect the staff is being negligent in their care.

 Unexplained injuries or accidents in the nursing home are simply unacceptable.
 Legally, the nursing home must supervise residents adequately and provide a safe environment at all times.
 If an injury does occur, they must notify a family member of the resident and the resident’s physician regarding the injury or accident.
-They also must incorporate appropriate interventions into the resident’s plan of care that are intended to stop the injury form reoccurring.
+They also must incorporate appropriate interventions into the resident’s plan of care that are intended to stop the injury from reoccurring.

 Types of Abuse

-- Physical: Unexplained injuries, like cuts, bruises and/or broken bones.
+- Physical: Unexplained injuries, like cuts, bruises, and/or broken bones.

 - Verbal or Mental: Insults, humiliation, harassment and threats.